-Join Chris Mattia for an in-depth discussion in this video Sharing from Android, part of Blended Learning Fundamentals.
+Join Chris Mattia for an in-depth discussion in this video Sharing from Android, part of Teaching Techniques: Blended Learning.

 - Android devices running Android 4.4 Lollipop…or later can share their screens with a Chromecast…or computer running Reflector2.…To share your Android device,…you'll need to install the Chromecast app…from the Google Play store.…Then make sure both devices are on the same Wi-fi network…and Bluetooth is turned on.…Open the Chromecast app…and touch the menu icon in the upper left.…

 Then touch Cast Screen and Audio from the menu.…Select the Chromecast device you want to cast to.…I'll cast to the Reflector application…running on my computer.…It's called E-N-V 432.…Your device should now appear on the main screen.…You can use the home button…to go back to your main screen.…To stop sharing, open the Chromecast app…and touch the Tap to disconnect button.…Casting should now stop.…

 Press the home button to go back to the home screen.…Android devices cannot currently share their screens…via AirPlay to an Apple TV.…In a classroom setting, I find that casting…to a computer running Reflector2 is the most flexible…and reliable option for Android devices…

 - Setting up sharing on iOS and Android devices

 - Recording audio and video